jacob-card-howe/mc-server/README.md

 ## What's in here?

+`service-check`: An executable built from my [`service-check` Github Project](https://github.com/jacob-howe/service-check).
+It is used to broadcast whether or not Minecraft is running over port 7777.
+You can configure what port this service check runs on by changing line 184 in `userdata.sh`

 `eula.txt`: Accepts Mojang's [end user license agreement](https://account.mojang.com/documents/minecraft_eula).

 `server.properties`: The properties I've set for my friends' and I's Minecraft server.
 Check out [this Minecraft Wiki on `server.properties`](https://minecraft.fandom.com/wiki/Server.properties) for more information on what each argument changes.